Finding the best folding squat rack is not an easy task. There are hundreds of squat racks and more and more are using space-saving designs.

 If you are building a home gym in an apartment or in a spare room you can still easily use the room for something else.

-If you have a small spare room you could use it as a home gym most of the time, but also have a sofa bed for when guests come to visit.
+If you have a small spare room you could use it as a home gym most of the time, but also use a sofa bed for when guests come to visit.
 If it’s in a small garage you can still park a car in there when it’s folded away.

 If you are buying a rack to be used inside the house, it’s wise to get one that is extra sturdy and easy to fold away.
 That is why the PRx PRO is our top pick for folding racks in an apartment.

 Folding racks just look really cool.